reves/fley/README.md

     }

     toggleStyle()
     {
-        // Calls to other methods do not cause additional rendering return this.style === 'light'
+        // Calls to other actions do not cause additional rendering.
+        // Returning "null" prevents rendering.
+        return this.style === 'light'
             ? this.setStyle('dark')
             : this.setStyle('light')